crococoders/swift/README.md

-# 🐊The Official Crococoders' Swift Style Guide.
+# 🐊Style guide & coding conventions for Swift projects

 We created this style guide to keep the code nice and consistent